Holidays Calendar for November 13, 2022

 • 1985 The volcano Nevado del Ruiz in Colombia erupted, resulting in the Armero tragedy.
 Lahars caused by the eruptions killed over 20,000 citizens of the town of Armero.

 • 1979 Born: Subliminal (stage name of Ya'akov "Kobi" Shimoni), Israeli rapper and record producer.
-One of his best known songs is "Tikva" (Hope) released in 2002.
+One of his best known songs is "Tikva" ("Hope") released in 2002.

 • 1974 Ronald Joseph "Butch" DeFeo, Jr. killed his father, mother, two brothers and two sisters.
-This case inspired the book and a series of films The Amityville Horror.
+This case inspired the book and series of films The Amityville Horror.

 • 1974 Died: Vittorio De Sica, Italian director and actor regarded as one of the leading figures in the neorealist movement.
 Four of the films he directed won Academy Awards.